fhinson/pawn/README.md

 # pawn
 Pawn is your AI assistant.
-Respect is optional.